ekraka/TS-GAN/README.md

 For more information, please refer [here](https://aip.scitation.org/doi/10.1063/5.0055094) to our publication.

 ### Note from the developer
-The updated version of the TS-GAN is in the `updated` branch.
-An update of the TS-GAN using the up-to-date TensorFlow 2.12 and Atomistic Simulation Environment (ASE) to speed up the code.
+The updated version of the TS-GAN that uses the up-to-date TensorFlow 2.12 and Atomistic Simulation Environment (ASE) to speed up the code is available in the `updated` branch [here](https://aip.scitation.org/doi/10.1063/5.0055094).

 ### Prerequisites: